So you’re thinking about getting an Albino rat as a pet…

 Shortly after, animal lovers made another important discovery about these little ratties:

-Albinos aren’t just phenomenal lab rats, but also loving pets! 🥼 🐭 🏠
+Albinos aren’t just laboratory animals, but also loving pets! 🥼 🐭 🏠

 It only takes one glance to see what makes an Albino rat unique: